 Access: 10-minute walk from the JR Hakodate Main Line Otaru Station

-2. Experience real glass blowing Glass Atelier Nakamori
+2. Glass Atelier Nakamori: Experience real glass blowing for yourself!

+How about a unique thing to do in Otaru!
 For an authentic glass-blowing experience, why not visit Glass Atelier Nakamori?
-To blow glass you dip a long tube into molten glass and then blow into the tube to inflate the glass.
+To blow glass, you dip a long tube into molten glass and then blow into the pipe to inflate the glass.
 There are eight different colors to choose from to make a glass or vase.
 A staff member will carefully assist you through the whole process, one that anyone aged four years and older may experience.

 Enjoy the excitement of watching molten glass turned into a work of art.
 It’s easy to forget the time as you become engrossed in the process.
-Each creation is a unique result of the individual’s imagination imbued with his or her own inspiration and when later used brings back memories of the experience.
+Each creation is a unique result of the individual’s imagination imbued with his or her inspiration and, when later used, brings back memories of the experience.

 About 20 minutes is needed and the cost is from 2,700 yen.
 It takes a day for your creation to cool so you can pick it up in the afternoon of the following day or, if you prefer, arrange to have it mailed to you for a separate charge.
 It is best to make a reservation in advance.